The 4 Best Areas to Stay in Belfast

 - Dukes at Queens: This magnificent period house close to Queen’s University boasts modern and comfortable rooms, ideal for a romantic getaway.

 The rejuvenation of Belfast’s old shipyards in recent years has boosted the city’s international profile like no other project before.
-Named after the famous ocean liner which was built at that same location, the Titanic Quarter is now a hub of activities for families.
+Named after the famous ocean liner which was built at that same location, the Titanic Quarter is now a hub of activities for families and a great neighbourhood to stay in Belfast.

 Kids will also love to roam the decks and corridors of the renovated SS Nomadic, Titanic’s tender ship, or enter the belly of the HMS Caroline, a First World War-era warship also docked in the neighbourhood.